redmondmj/HyperVServer2019/Install/README.md

  - We'll use the Free version of HyperV which is bundled with Windows Server Core (so no gui)
  - It's availabe from the [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019)

+ ## Configure the network
+ - Launch HyperV Manager and create a new "Internal" Virtual Switch named "Internal Virtual Switch"
+ - This will add a new network adaptor to your host with a matching name.
+ - Set a static IPv4 address on this adapter of 192.168.1.1, Mask 255.255.255.0, no gateway, no dns.

  ## Create Guest Server VM
  - Launch HyperV Manager and use the "Create New Virtual Machine" wizard to create a VM
  - Choose a descriptive name like "Guest HyperV Server"
  - Make sure you choose "Generation 2" hardware
  - Assign your new server 8Gb (8000Mb) of memory and use Dynamic Allocation
- - Connect to your "Default Switch"
+ - Connect to your "Internal Virtual Switch"
  - Default Hard disk is fine.
  - Connect to the ISO for installation source you downloaded above.
  - Start the vm and press any key to start to start the installation.
- - Choose "Custom" installation and select the disk to proceed with the install.
+ - Choose "Custom" installation and select the unallocated disk to proceed with the install.
  - That's it!

 ## Configure Your Server